giacomocap/sagrafacile/DEPLOYMENT_ARCHITECTURE.md

 *   **Docker:** For containerizing individual application components (backend, frontend, database).
 *   **Docker Compose:** For defining and orchestrating the multi-container application stack.
-*   **Caddy Web Server:** As a reverse proxy to manage incoming traffic, provide automatic HTTPS (using self-signed certificates for local deployment), and route requests to the appropriate services.
+*   **Caddy Web Server:** As a reverse proxy to manage incoming traffic, provide automatic HTTPS using **Let's Encrypt with the DNS-01 challenge (via Cloudflare)**, and route requests to the appropriate services.
+*   **Cloudflare:** For DNS management to facilitate the Let's Encrypt DNS-01 challenge.
+*   **Registered Domain Name:** A publicly registered domain name is required.

 ## 3. Overall Architecture (Conceptual Flow)